robo9k/worldofpadman-beryllium/release/readme.txt

     Locks or unlocks the given team.
 Teams will remain locked until nextmap.

-    :: runas cid command
-    Runs a command as another player.

     :: sound filename
     Plays the sound globally on the server.
 Be aware that there is a limit of the maximum number of sounds.
 If you reach it, the server will crash.